to the BVI!

 moon experience, folks party at BOMBA's

-Surfside Shack.
-I really prefer the full moon celebration at Trellis
+(photos).
+I really prefer the full moon celebration at Trellis Bay, complete

-Bay, complete with Mocko Jumbie dancers, and their famous fireball display.
+with Mocko Jumbie dancers, and their famous fireball display.
+It's definitely

 Bay Web site for more information.